 Mobile Homes

 There is a current cultural obsession with travel trailers and other recreational vehicles.
-A cursory view of most social media presents them as an escape from mundane reality and the opportunity to live one’s life traveling and exploring the world.
-They represent freedom from the costs of city life and from the cultural mores of suburbia, post Covid-19 digital nomadism, and an escape from the rote and boredom-inducing nature of the kinds of 9-5 office jobs that housing mortgages require.
-I recently saw a meme that reconsidered this cultural obsession in-light of the global affordable housing crisis, making the argument that this cultural obsession is a function of economic necessity.
-Very few people my age, unless they come from generational wealth, can hope to afford a home anytime soon, if at all.
-Plenty of macro-economic phenomena are to blame: the financialization and rent-seeking of both mom-and-pop and institutional investors (i.e. BlackRock), not in my back yard (N.I.M.B.Y.s) blocking anything other than single family housing zoning within the vicinity of their neighborhoods, wages not keeping up pace with the costs of assets (read Thomas Piketty’s Capital in the Twenty-First Century.)
-While travel trailers have a sense of romanticism about them, as these images portray, they hide more insidious mechanisms of the Neoliberal project: the death of the middle class in the Global North beginning in the 1980s and continuing on to this day, the extraction of wealth from the bottom of the socioeconomic classes to the top, the stagnation of wages and devaluation of labor, and the furthered hollowing out of social safety nets, etc. Without meaningful political and economic reform, romantic notions may be the only thing that many of us actually own.
+A cursory view of most social media platforms presents them as an escape from mundane reality and an opportunity to live one’s life through travel and exploration of the world.
+They represent freedom from the costs of city life and from suburban cultural norms, post-COVID-19 digital nomadism, and an escape from the routine and boredom of typical 9-5 office jobs that come with housing mortgages.
+I recently came across a meme that challenged this cultural obsession in light of the global affordable housing crisis, arguing that it is driven by economic necessity.
+Very few people my age, unless they come from a background of generational wealth, can hope to afford a home anytime soon, if at all.
+Many macroeconomic factors contribute, including financialization and rent extraction by both small investors and large firms (such as BlackRock), NIMBY attitudes that block new development near their neighborhoods, and wages that do not keep pace with rising asset prices (see Thomas Piketty’s Capital in the Twenty-First Century).
+While travel trailers seem romantic, as these images suggest, they mask more harmful aspects of the neoliberal project: the decline of the middle class in the Global North since the 1980s, the transfer of wealth from lower to upper socioeconomic classes, stagnant wages and devaluation of labor, and the continued hollowing out of social safety nets, among others.
+Without significant political and economic reform, romantic notions may be the only thing many of us truly own.